This newly discovered commerce secretary, whatever the reason, guy runs into a car and runs into it again when driving away from the accident.

 The one from Nevada asked about her state's unemployment rate, the nation's highest.

-The press corps actually did some journalism yesterday.
+The Press Corps actually did some journalism yesterday.

 They had no choice.

-Their own credibility is on the line.
+Their own credibility's on the line.

 There was no way they could prop up what happened last week.